Gor: Adaptations

 Two films have been made, Gor in 1987 and Outlaw of Gor in 1989 (also known as Outlaw).

 While not officially connected to John Norman's work, Fencer of Minerva is a Japanese animated series containing many of the elements and ideas discussed in Gorean philosophy.

 During the mid-1990s, an attempt was made to publish an authorized graphic novel adaptation of the Gor series under Vision Entertainment.
 The project collapsed under a combination of financial issues and the nature of the imagery, which violated Canadian law, where the printer was located.

-A Gor sim was established on Second Life in July 2012.
+A Gor region was established in the virtual world of Second Life in 2005, where users roleplay as characters based on the novels.
 In it, characters interact in standard Middle Age scenarios, combat, and sexual situations.
-The Tavern at the City of Thentis is a popular attraction.
+By mid-2024, many more regions had been added, and there is a body of fans who continue to roleplay in the Gorean settings.